Include project files

 Set these PKI run-time options that

-the Signature service uses when verifying all signatures in a PDF
+the Signature service uses when verifying signatures in a PDF document:

-these options, you can specify verification time.
-For example, you
+options, you can specify verification time.
+For example, you can

 indicates to use the current time.
 For information about the different